 Use a conversational tone in your business writing

 One tip for maintaining a conversational tone in your business writing is to use contractions.
 Instead of writing ‘it is’, write it’s.
 Write ‘we’re’ instead of ‘we are’.
 Many of us don’t feel comfortable using contractions in our writing because some English teacher told us it was bad.
 It might not be appropriate in a formal school essay, but it’s best for most types of business writing.
-If you don’t use contractions, your business writing will sound robotic.
+If you don’t use contractions, your corporate writing will sound robotic.

 Another way to create a conversational tone in your business writing is to read the first draft aloud to judge how it sounds.
 Would you speak this way to a client or associate?
 If not, it’s a good idea to go back to your writing and make changes.

 Rewrite your business writing until you get it right